Resilience Quick Start

 What it does: Buffers items from the input source so the node can be replayed from a known state if it fails.

-🚨 CRITICAL ISSUE: If
+🚨 CRITICAL REQUIREMENT: If

 How to configure: